plexus/yaks/README.md

 ## Policy over Configuration

-It's an old adagio in the Ruby/Rails world to have "Convention over Configuration", mostly to derive values that were not given explicitly.
+It's an old adage in the Ruby/Rails world to have "Convention over Configuration", mostly to derive values that were not given explicitly.
 Typically based on things having similar names and a 1-1 derivable relationship.

 This saves a lot of typing, but for the uninitiated it can also create confusion, the implicitness makes it hard to follow what's going on.

 What's worse, is that often the Configuration part is skimmed over, making it very hard to deviate from the Golden Standard.

-There is another old adagio, "Policy vs Mechanism".
+There is another old adage, "Policy vs Mechanism".
 Implement the mechanisms, but don't dictate the policy.

 In Yaks whenever missing values need to be inferred, like finding an unspecified mapper for a relation, this is handled by a policy object.
 The default is `Yaks::DefaultPolicy`, you can go there to find all the rules of inference.
 Subclass it and override to fit your needs, then pass it in to each mapper/serializer, they will pass it on to whatever objects they call.